ianarizpe/MediaHandBoyV1/README.md

 ## OR YOU CAN USE THOSE HANDS

- SIMPLY HOLD UP A ONE TO PLAY OR HOLD YOUR PALM UP
+ SIMPLY HOLD UP A ONE TO PLAY OR HOLD YOUR PALM UP TO PAUSE

  ...(thumbs up and down currently broken due to a rapid song switching bug)